UMAprotocol/UMIPs/UMIPs/umip-constant-priceid.md

 1. Look at the price request and get the ancillary data.
 2. Decode the ancillary data from bytes to UTF-8.
 3. If no ancillary data is provided, or there is ancillary data but it cannot be converted to the format in `Technical Specifications`, return 1.
-4. If there is ancillary data that maps to the constant:value format, return the `constant` value.
+4. If the ancillary data in UTF-8 contains a `constant` key, return the `constant` value.

 # SECURITY CONSIDERATIONS